Purges in Turkey following the 2016 Turkish coup attempt: Military

 General Bekir Ercan Van (far left), the commander of Incirlik Air Base, was accused of complicity in the attempted coup.

 Prime Minister Binali Yıldırım announced on 16 July 2016 that 2,839 soldiers of various ranks had been arrested.
 Among those arrested were at least 34 generals or admirals.
 A number of students of the Kuleli Military High School, enough to fill five buses, were also arrested.
 By 18 July 2016, a total of 103 generals and admirals have been detained by Turkish authorities in connection with the coup.

 Yasemin Özata Çetinkaya, the governor of Sinop Province, was removed from her duty and her husband, a colonel in the Turkish army, arrested.
 Turkish military conducted a raid on the Turkish Air Force Academy in Istanbul as well.

 Major General Cahit Bakir, who commanded Turkish forces under NATO in Afghanistan, and Brigadier General Sener Topuc, responsible for education and aid in Afghanistan, have been detained by authorities in Dubai in connection with Turkey's failed coup.

 General Bekir Ercan Van, the commander of Incirlik Air Base, which the U.S. uses to carry out airstrikes against ISIL, was arrested by Turkish authorities for his stated role in plotting the failed military coup.
 He sought asylum from the United States but was denied.

 On Feb 15th 2025 Erhan Afyoncu, a high-ranking official of Erdogan government, admitted that many dismissed personnel were not directly linked to the coup attempt.
-He attributed the dismissals to intelligence reports and a software program named "Fetometre" targeting perceived Erdogan critics, suggesting widespread profiling rather than evidence-based removals.
+He attributed the dismissals to intelligence reports and a software program named "Fetometre" (which translates as "FETO"-meter) targeting perceived Erdogan critics, suggesting widespread profiling rather than evidence-based removals.